ArduPilot/ardupilot_wiki/common/source/docs/common-beagle-bone-blue.rst

 Beagle Bone Blue
 ================

-The `Beagle Bone Blue <https://beagleboard.org/blue>`__ is a complete, Linux-eanbled robotics computer.
+The `Beagle Bone Blue <https://beagleboard.org/blue>`__ is a complete, Linux-enabled robotics computer.
 Community-supported and fully open-source, the real-time performance, flexible networking and rich set of robotics-oriented peripherals make building mobile robots quick and affordable.

 .. note::